Lens: Magnification

+Table for thin lens imaging properties

 Aberrations

-Lenses do not form perfect images, and a lens always introduces some degree of distortion or aberration that makes the image an imperfect replica of the object.
+Lenses do not form perfect images, and always introduce some degree of distortion or aberration that makes the image an imperfect replica of the object.
 Careful design of the lens system for a particular application minimizes the aberration.
 Several types of aberration affect image quality, including spherical aberration, coma, and chromatic aberration.

 Spherical aberration

 Spherical aberration occurs because spherical surfaces are not the ideal shape for a lens, but are by far the simplest shape to which glass can be ground and polished, and so are often used.
-Spherical aberration causes beams parallel to, but distant from, the lens axis to be focused in a slightly different place than beams close to the axis.
+Spherical aberration causes beams parallel to, but laterally distant from, the lens axis to be focused in a slightly different place than beams close to the axis.
 This manifests itself as a blurring of the image.
 Spherical aberration can be minimised with normal lens shapes by carefully choosing the surface curvatures for a particular application.
 For instance, a plano-convex lens, which is used to focus a collimated beam, produces a sharper focal spot when used with the convex side towards the beam source.